rydmike/flex_color_scheme/README.md

 Now that when we tried basic surface color branding, we can test the tricks `FlexColorScheme` can do with the `AppBarTheme` and how you can match it to your surface branding if you like.

-You can easily toggle both dark and light mode app bar's to use differently themed backgrounds than the normal `ColorScheme` primary colored one in light-mode, and dark background in dark-mode, that you get when you create a theme with `ThemeData.from(colorScheme)`.

-Even without using a separately defined `AppBarTheme`, **FlexColorScheme** app bars can use scheme primary color, the default Material plain white/dark background color, or the primary branded surface, or primary branded background color, as well as an extra custom app bar scheme color, as the app bar's **themed background** color.
+You can easily toggle both dark and light mode AppBars to use differently themed backgrounds.
+By default, Material design uses AppBars with `ColorScheme.primary` color for light theme mode, and the dark background color in dark theme mode.
+Without using a separately defined sub `AppBarTheme`, **FlexColorScheme** AppBars can use scheme primary color, the default Material plain white/dark background color, or the primary branded surface, or primary branded background color, or a custom AppBar scheme color, as the AppBar's **themed background** color.

 The `FlexColorScheme` scheme's `appBarColor` is a separate scheme color that does not exist in Flutter's standard `ColorScheme`, so it does not have to be any of the colors available in a `ColorScheme`.

 The predefined schemes use the color defined in a `ColorScheme` scheme's `secondaryVariant` color, as their value for the custom `appBarColor`.
 When you make your own schemes you can do the same or use a totally none `ColorScheme` related color as the app bar's custom color option.
 This color then becomes one of the FlexColorScheme's easy